nus-tee3201/2019/programming/oop-classes/text.md

 <tip-box>

-:package: The code below defines a class named `Employee`, creates two employee objects, and prints the class/type of each object.
+{{ icon_example }} The code below defines a class named `Employee`, creates two employee objects, and prints the class/type of each object.

 ```python
 class Employee: